 Executive Director, People, Performance and Organisational Development at The Children’s Society from 2011 to 2014, and Head of Human Resources and Organisational Development at Action Aid from 2008 to 2011.
 He started his career with BT where he spent 18 years, with his last post being Head of Human Resources.

-Mary Hartshorne is I CAN’s Head of Evidence.
+Mary Hartshorne is I CAN’s Director of impact.
 She leads on our impact measurement and management, and has responsibility for ensuring I CAN runs high quality programmes of work.
 She is a specialist speech and language therapist with many years experience of working in education - both as a practitioner and manager.
 She has authored many of I CAN’s discussion papers, notably The Cost to the nation of Children’s Poor Communication.

 Mary’s focus has been developing the classroom as an environment for language development, and looking at the ways that teachers, therapists and other professionals can work together in schools and settings.
 Specific areas of interest are working with secondary aged students with SLCN, and developing effective ways of measuring functional outcomes and impacts in language and communication.